The Secret Trumpcare Bill Is a Giant Scandal

 “We aren’t stupid,” one GOP aide tells Owens.
 (Follow-up question: What about evil?)

 It is difficult to think of an example of a law in the history of the United States that would have such a deep impact on so many people — millions would find insurance no longer affordable — drafted with so little public input.
 No hearings, no public examination of the details.
-Republican Senators can claim the secret law is better than the deeply hated House version, but without laying out the trade-offs that allegedly make it so.
+Republican senators can claim the secret law is better than the deeply hated House version, but without laying out the trade-offs that allegedly make it so.

 In a normal political environment, a scandal is a distraction from a major bill, because major bills get passed by building public consensus.
 In this case, avoiding the public is the entire strategy.
 And the crafting of the bill is itself a scandal.